tayweid/tayweid.github.io/econ-0150/parts/part-1-3/Notes_1_3_Timeseries.md

 The most appropriate visualization is a plot that displays only the necessary information.
 To show the sequence structure of the data, use a **Line Graph**.
 When we're interested in subsequences, Boxplots helped us compare the spread of the prices in different months.
 Then to view the typical prices across different months, we use a Line Graph of just the medians.

-### Excel Exercise
+### Excel Exercise 1.3 | Seasonal Prices

 Lets focus on the prices between 2015 and 2025.
-We'll show the Line Graph and the Boxplots.
+We'll show the Boxplots.

-### Python Exercise
+### Python Exercise 1.3 | Seasonal Prices

 Lets focus on the prices between 2015 and 2025.
-We'll show the Line Graph and the Boxplots.
+We'll show the Boxplots.